pizzaql/next/README.md

 ## Info

-This site was bootstrapped with [static-webpack-boilerplate](https://github.com/xxczaki/static-webpack-boilerplate) 🦄
+This site was bootstrapped with the [static-webpack-boilerplate](https://github.com/xxczaki/static-webpack-boilerplate) 🦄

 ### License